Yashparmar1125/LangSQL/README.md

 ## Tech Stack

 ### Frontend
-- React 18 with TypeScript
+- React 18 with JavaScript
 - Vite for build tooling
 - TailwindCSS for styling
 - Monaco Editor for code editing